Sf6 Molecular Geometry Bond Angle

 Environmental Concerns: A Potent Greenhouse Gas

 Despite its numerous applications, SF₆ raises significant environmental concerns.
-It's an extremely potent greenhouse gas, with a global warming potential (GWP) thousands of times greater than that of carbon dioxide (CO₂).
+In practice, it's an extremely potent greenhouse gas, with a global warming potential (GWP) thousands of times greater than that of carbon dioxide (CO₂).
 Its long atmospheric lifetime (thousands of years) further exacerbates its impact on climate change.
 The leakage of SF₆ from electrical equipment is a major contributing factor to its atmospheric concentration, making responsible handling and leak detection crucial.

 Ongoing Research and Mitigation Efforts